We’ve all seen reverse tie dye whether we realize that’s what it is or not. Here I’ll show you how to get the same look using ice!

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

-Is wet or dry technique better for dyeing?
+Is the wet or dry technique better for dyeing?

 How long does it take bleach to turn something white?

-Well in this method you won’t be getting white.
+In this method, you won’t be getting white it will be more orange.
 But once the ice is melted, the dye is ready to be rinsed.
 It takes about 4 hours.
 If you use smaller pebbles the quicker it will melt.

 Reverse Tie Dye Patterns